DavidBakerEffendi/securibench-micro.js/README.md

 npm start
 ```

-_NB_: This repository attempts to recreate the original in JavaScript exactly, and this includes the test outcomes, whether one could argue that they are true vulnerabilities or not.
-We value consistency between the two repositories.
-However, some typos and incorrect vulnerability counts are fixed.
+_Disclaimer_: This repository attempts to recreate the original in JavaScript exactly, however, some typos and incorrect vulnerability counts are fixed.
+Notable changes:

+- Aliasing 3 is marked as non-vulnerable